|

 an improved version of Zovirax.
 I never recommend something for

 a child unless I can say, "It is safe."
+When herpes

 virus is discussed, we all think of cold sores, vaginal sores,